Codetive/frontend-coding-challenges/README.md

 The questions are organized by:
 - **Category**
   - 🥊 **Coding challenges**: Solve coding problems with our built-in code editor, complete with a preview, console, and automated tests—just like LeetCode! [practical, interview, algorithms, apis]

   - 📝 **Trivia questions**: Test your knowledge with quick, engaging web development quizzes. [quick, fun, reinforced learning, not practical for interview]

-  - **Components**: Tackle frontend challenges with provided UI and Figma files to bring designs to life. [interview, portfolio, practical, ui, figma]
+  - 📦**Components**: Tackle frontend challenges with provided UI and Figma files to bring designs to life. [interview, portfolio, practical, ui, figma]

 - **Difficulty**
   - Beginner